iportilla/5350-mlops/TEACHING_PROMPTS.md

 *   **Outcome**: Discussion of deployment strategies (Shadow, Canary, Blue/Green) and the importance of Quality Gates (the pipeline rejected the new model because accuracy dropped).

 **Prompt 10:**
-> "no, just create a new readme for all these mlops best practices"
+> "Create a new readme for all these mlops best practices"

 *   **Goal**: Knowledge Sharing.
 *   **Outcome**: `MLOPS_README.md` detailing the pipeline architecture and deployment strategies.